What Is Collision Insurance?

 - Equals maximum payout if your car is totaled

-For financed vehicles worth less than your loan balance, consider gap insurance to cover the difference.
+For financed vehicles worth less than your loan balance, consider gap insurance to cover the difference and avoid being upside-down on your loan.
+Review what changes between financed and paid-off car insurance to know exactly when these protections apply.

 Deductible Selection by Vehicle Value